Last Updated on April 23, 2022 by Rei Garnet

 Healthy alternative to cashew as treats.

-If you planning on giving your rabbits cashew as treats, these alternatives are much healthier:
+If you are planning on giving your rabbits cashews as treats, these alternatives are much healthier.

 Here are some alternatives that you can give to your rabbits one to two times per week as a treat: